nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Step 5.
 Starting from Monday, the lessons and tasks occurring on each day of the week are printed out.
 - Step 5a.
 The day of week is printed using the `determineDay()` method in `DayTypeUtil`.
 - Step 5b.
-The method `printLessonsOnDay()` obtains all lessons on that day using `calender.get()`.
+All lessons on that day are stored in an `ArrayList<CalendarModule> lessonsOnDay` using `calender.get()`.
-            If no lessons occur on that day, the method returns `false` and Step 5c is skipped.
+  If no lessons occur on that day, Step 5c is skipped.
-- Step 5c.
+- Step 5c. `lessonsOnDay` is passed into the method `printLessonsOnDay()` in `Ui`.
   The schedule of each lesson is stored in a new `Timetable`, then printed out in the desired format.
 - Step 5d.
-Similarly, the method `printTasksOnDay` obtains all tasks on that day using the method `getTasksOnDate()` in `TaskList`.
-If no tasks occur on that day, the method returns `false` and Step 5e is skipped.
+Similarly, All tasks on that day are stored in an `TaskList tasksOnDay` using `taskList.getTasksOnDay()`.
+  If no lessons occur on that day, Step 5e is skipped.
-- Step 5e.
-Each task on the day is printed out.
+- Step 5e. `tasksOnDay` is passed into the method `printTasksOnDay()` in `Ui`.
+Each task is printed out.
 - Step 5f.
 The current day is increased to the following day.
 - Step 5g.
 Go back to Step 5a, stop after all lessons and tasks on Sunday have been printed.